-Thursday’s ‘The Young And The Restless’ Spoilers: Kyle Makes A Big Choice
+Thursday's 'The Young And The Restless' Spoilers: Kyle Makes A Big Choice

-The Young and the Restless spoilers for Thursday, January 7 tease that when Adam makes a request of Chancellor Communications, Lily wants to honor it, but Billy isn’t so sure, which leads to an argument.
+The Young and the Restless spoilers for Thursday, January 7, tease that when Adam makes a request of Chancellor Communications, Lily wants to honor it.
+However, Billy isn't so sure, which leads to an argument.
 Elsewhere, Kyle makes a big decision.

 Adam (Mark Grossman) rarely takes responsibility for things, and the situation with Chelsea (Melissa Claire Egan) is no different, according to SheKnows Soaps.
 Adam decides to blame Billy (Jason Thompson) for what happened to Chelsea.
-He refuses to admit that he’s to blame, and Adam tries to force Billy and Lily (Christel Khalil) to keep the situation with Chelsea out of their publications at ChancComm.
+He refuses to admit that he's to blame, and Adam tries to force Billy and Lily (Christel Khalil) to keep the situation with Chelsea out of their publications at ChanceComm.

 Not surprisingly, Billy is not at all interested in listening to Adam.
 However, both Lily and Amanda (Mishael Morgan) think he has a point, and the lawyer cautions against making the news too often.
 Ultimately, Lily tells Billy he's obsessed with Adam, and he doesn't appreciate that, which leads to a fight.